Queenstown, New Zealand picked up the 2020 World Travel Awards for Best Leading City in Oceania. And this is why…

 New Zealand is Lord of the Rings country.
-Queenstown is a great location to step into Tolkien’s world.
+Queenstown is a terrific location to step into Tolkien’s world.

 The Lord of the Rings fans will recognize Skippers Canyon (location for the Ford of Bruinen) from the scene at The Fellowship of the Ring.
 Access is from Skippers Road.

 Arwen leads the Ringwraiths when they pursue her and Frodo.
 They stop just before the gorge, seemingly hesitant to enter the water.
 Then Arwen says to them, “If you want him, come and claim him.”

 Arwen uses her magic to call upon the river when the Ringwraiths finally do attempt to claim him.